Can my child have the Hib/MenC jab with the MMR and pneumococcal jabs?

 This is because the MMR vaccine is grown on chick cells, not the egg white or yolk.

-But if you have any concerns, talk to your health visitor, practice nurse or doctor.
+But if you have any concerns, talk to a health visitor, practice nurse or doctor.

 Can the MMR vaccination be given as 3 separate injections?

-No, not on the NHS.
-The MMR vaccine consists of a combination of 3 individual vaccines against measles, mumps and rubella in a single shot.
+Not on the NHS.
+The MMR vaccine protects against measles, mumps and rubella in 1 injection.

-The NHS does not recommend single measles, mumps or rubella vaccines, as there's no evidence to support their use or to suggest that they're safer than MMR.
+The NHS does not recommend single measles, mumps or rubella vaccines, as there's no evidence to support their use.

 Having single vaccines could also put your child at risk of catching measles, mumps or rubella in the time between the doses of each of the vaccines.

-Some private clinics in the UK offer single vaccines against measles, mumps and rubella, but the NHS does not keep a list of them.
+Some private clinics in the UK offer single vaccines against measles, mumps and rubella, but the NHS does not keep a list of private vaccine providers.

 Every independent expert group around the world, including the World Health Organization, supports the use of MMR, and none supports the use of single vaccines.